-Also, consider working with an individual financial advisor as you create or update a financial plan.
+You can also consider consulting an individual financial advisor who can provide more customized support as you create or update your financial plan.

 Investment Advisory Explained